FAST CAR INSURANCE QUOTES

 The better approach is to keep the main structure as consistent as possible across every quote.
 That makes it easier to judge whether a company is really more affordable or simply offering less.
 This is especially important before moving from research into active quote shopping.

-2. Review the deductible with the rest of the quote, not by itself
+2. Review the Deductible With the Rest of the Quote, Not by Itself

 A deductible can change the monthly premium enough to make one quote look much more attractive than another.
 That is why it helps to review the deductible and the total policy structure together instead of focusing only on the premium shown on the screen.